K1234-droid/vrm-body-modifier/README.md

 ## Compliance & Disclaimer

 ### Compliance with VRoid Studio Guidelines
-This application is designed specifically as a **runtime visualization utility**.
-It operates entirely within the browser's temporary memory (RAM) and **does not** have any feature to export, save, or re-process the 3D model into a new file.
-All body modifications are purely visual and temporary, vanishing immediately once the browser session is closed.
-This architecture is built to comply with VRoid Studio's terms prohibiting the creation of "Avatar Creation Tools" that generate deformed meshes.
+This application is designed specifically as a runtime visualization utility.
+It operates entirely within the browser's temporary memory (RAM) and does not have any feature to export, save, or re-process the 3D model into a new file.

+This architecture is strictly aligned with:
+* https://vroid.com/en/studio/guidelines (Specifically regarding the prohibition of creating "Avatar Creation Tools").
+* https://policies.pixiv.net/en.html (Regarding prohibited acts and intellectual property).

+Any modifications made within this tool are purely visual and temporary, vanishing immediately once the browser session is closed.

 ### Disclaimer
 Users are fully responsible for ensuring that modifications made to the avatar (such as body proportion changes or animations) do not violate the "Personality Rights" or specific licenses of the loaded avatar.
 The application developer is not responsible for user-generated screenshots or video recordings that may infringe on third-party copyright.